a-maumau/notificator/README.md

 # Setup
-Require requests
+Require requests.
 ```
 pip (or pip3) install requests
 ```
 Also you need prepare the `secret.py` by yourself.
-Look the `secret_sample.py` for example.
+see the `secret_sample.py` for example.

 # Usage
 You can embed this program in your code.
-Look the `test_notification.py` for example.
+see the `test_notification.py` for example.
 Also it is one way to use in pipe.
-for example
+For example,
 ```
 hogehoge | python test_notification.py
 ```